-- TFSEE (Fiscalization Tariff for Electricity Services): fixed to 0.5% of 363.50 BRL/kW and totalling BRL 50 904 per year /50/. - ONS rate + insurance: 0.55 BRL/kW based on ANEEL ordinance #328/2004 and #2.459/2010.
-Insurance fees were calculated as 0.13% of the total CAPEX /23/, totalling BRL 143 931.65 for the first year of full operation onwards.
-Sum of both totals BRL 159 332 per year /51/. - TUSD: The cost of 3.18 BRL/kW/month was based on ANEEL ordinance #972/2010.
-No discount was applied to the tariff TUSD /52/ in accordance to Type E- Policy as defined by Annex 3, EB 22 /36/. - O&M: As per the financial analysis "IRR_Iberdrola_Arizona1_v2.xls" /4/ prices for the operation and maintenance of the wind power plants are variable through the years, starting on BRL 332 397.00 in the first year and reaching BRL 1 787 208.00 in the 4th year, continuing with this value until the end of the contract.
-According to manufacturer contract /18/ the O&M cost during warrant is 5 000.00 EUR/kW.yr and out-of warrant is 25 000.00 EUR/kW.yr. - CCEE: The contribution of 0.13 BRL/MWh is annually paid to the CCEE, entity responsible to trade the electricity generated /53/ - Administrative expenses: 1.2% of total revenues, totalling BRL 173 263.00 per year.
-This cost was based on project participants results from similar project Rio do Fogo /24/. - Land use is 1.5% of the total revenues, totalling BRL 210 101.00 per year as per contract /19/. - Land rent is BRL 382 200.00, which includes pre-operational costs and real state services, as per contract /19//20/, for the first year of full operation.
+- TFSEE (Fiscalization Tariff for Electricity Services): fixed in 0.5% of 363.50 BRL /kW and totalling BRL 36 360 per year /52/.
+DNV confirmed that these values are in accordance with the Brazilian national regulation and is appropriate for the time of the investment decision. - ONS rate + insurance: 0.55 BRL/kW based on ANEEL ordinance #328/2004 and #2.459/2010.
+Insurance fees were calculated as 0.13% of the total CAPEX /23/, totalling BRL 105 098 for the first year of full operation onwards.
+Sum of both totals BRL 116 618 per year /53/.
+DNV confirmed that these values are in accordance with the Brazilian national regulation and is appropriate for the time of the investment decision. - TUSD: The cost of 3.18 BRL /kW/month was based on ANEEL ordinance #972/2010.
+No discount was applied to the tariff TUSD /54/ in accordance to Type E-Policy as defined by Annex 3, EB 22 /38/.
+DNV confirmed that these values are in accordance with the Brazilian national regulation and is appropriate for the time of the investment decision. - O&M: As per the financial analysis "Iberdrola_FCMel2_2012.02.01_v.2.xls" /4/ prices for the operation and maintenance of the wind power plants are EUR 100 000 in the first two years of operation, EUR 467 000 in the third year and EUR 500 000 in the 4th year of operation, continuing with this value until the end of the contract.
+This is in accordance to the manufacturer contract /18/ where the O&M cost during the warrant period of 25 months is 5 000.00 EUR/kW.yr and after that, out-of warrant, is

+25 000.00 EUR/kW.yr.
+The exchange rate Euro/BRL was estimated based on macroeconomic forecasts /28/.
+DNV confirmed that these values are in accordance with the Brazilian national regulation and is appropriate for the time of the investment decision.

+- CCEE: The contribution of 0.14 BRL/MWh is annually paid to the CCEE, entity responsible to trade the electricity generated /55/ DNV confirmed that these values are in accordance with the Brazilian national regulation /55/ and is appropriate for the time of the investment decision. - Administrative expenses: 1.2% of total revenues and BRL 6 000.00 per year per installed MW for land use /19/, totalling BRL 245 070.00 per year.
+This cost was based on project participants results from the similar project Rio do Fogo /24/.
+DNV confirmed that these values are in accordance with similar projects /24/ and is appropriate for the time of the investment decision. - Land rent: based on a success fee of the broker contract.
+It represents BRL 211 200.00, as per contract /20/, for the first year of operation.
+DNV confirmed that these values are in accordance with the Brazilian national regulation and is appropriate for the time of the investment decision.

-Total estimate operational expenses represents 2.2% of the total investment.
+Total estimate operational expenses represent 2.0% of the total investment for the first year and reaches a maximum of 3.8% in the last year.

-Comparing with simulations presented in the book from the Ministry of Environment "Renewable Sources of Energy in Brazil" /54/, which considered values of operational expenses ranging from 1% to 4%, the costs of the project is reasonable.
+The values for the O&M expenses used by in the financials have been cross checked by comparing with simulations presented in the book from the Ministry of Environment "Renewable Sources of Energy in Brazil" /56/, which considered values of operational expenses ranging from 1% to 4%, the costs of the project is reasonable.